nytlyquest/alx-system_engineering-devops/0x01-shell_permissions/README.md

 **5-execute** adds execute permission to the owner of a file
 **6-multiple_permissions** adds multiple permission to a file
 **7-everybody** grants execution permission to everyone
+**8-James_Bond** removes user and group permissions and gives other users all permissions